 How to Fix a Toilet That Won’t Flush Well

-If that isn’t the problem, you probably have a defective toilet or an obstruction in the drain line.
+If the plug isn't the problem, you probably have a defective toilet or an obstruction in the drain line.
 Get ahold of the plumber who worked on the house.
-He or she should be able to solve the toilet wont flush problem.
+He or she should be able to solve the problem.